-At AllTrails, we have derived trail segments from OpenStreetMap data and have stored them in a separate derived database, used in the creation of our AllTrails Map Layer TileSet and our custom map creation tool.
+At AllTrails, we have derived trail segments from OpenStreetMap data and have stored them in a separate derived database, used in the creation of our AllTrails Map Type TileSet and our custom map creation tool.

 This document makes publicly available the method of making the alterations to the original OSM "Database," as required of the ODBL license in section 4.6.b.

 Unlike the OSM database, which depends on nodes and ways, where ways represent entire roads/trails and nodes represent the ends of these roads/trails, we depend on the idea of segments (i.e. individual segments that compose a way and start/end at the intersections of ways).
 The OSM database previously included segments, but these were removed in October 2007 to simplify the data model (according to the following documentation: https://wiki.openstreetmap.org/wiki/Segment).

 The algorithm to create our derivative database is as follows: